Bell Tower on 34th Wedding DJ | Mallory & David

 Ceremony in The Candela

-The ceremony took place in The Candela, where clarity and coverage were the priority.
+The ceremony took place in The Candela, where the priority was simple: every guest needed to hear every word.

-The bridal procession was carefully timed to match Mallory’s descent from the staircase — allowing for a natural, unhurried walk down the aisle.
+The bridal procession was timed to match Mallory's descent from the staircase, giving her a natural, unhurried walk down the aisle without a single rushed moment.

 Cocktail Hour: A Layered Experience at The Campanile & Waterwall